toolisticon/cute/README.md

    - writes generated files to filesystem
    - test configuration
 - works with most IDEs and compilers
+- dependency-less - binds no 3rd party libraries (therefore no versioning conflicts with your application)

 # How does it work?
 Simply add the following dependencies to your project to be able to use this testing framework.